-Anyone who has dabbled in Search Engine Optimization (SEO) knows that it can be complicated.
-Explaining it to those who have little to no experience with it can be a daunting task.
-However, as agencies, it’s our job to not only create and implement successful marketing campaigns but also keep clients informed and up-to-date on best practices and industry changes – including those related to SEO.
+Anyone who has dabbled in Search Engine Optimization (SEO) knows it can be complicated.
+Explaining it to those with little to no experience with it can be daunting.
+However, as agencies, it’s our job to create and implement successful marketing campaigns and keep clients informed and up-to-date on best practices and industry changes – including those related to SEO.

 If you’re struggling to explain how SEO works to your clients, here are some simple tips to help you – and your clients – out.